North Carolina Central University: No Ordinary, Common Barnyard Fowl

 Despite the 1960-1990 era that brought significant destruction to other parts of Durham, East Durham remained relatively intact and thrives today at the corner of Driver and Angier Street.
 East Durham grew with the old Durham Cotton Manufacturing Company at its center, and at present, mature trees form canopies over the historic streets where cottages, cozy bungalows, and gable-and-wing houses still stand.
 In 2009, East Durham was named one of the best ‘old house’ neighborhoods in the South.
 A resurgence of entrepreneurship, the continued presence of faith-based communities, and its charm and historic atmosphere make this neighborhood one both locals and visitors enjoy time and again.

 In East Durham, you’ll find a bright intersection nestled amid an inviting few blocks traversed by Durhamites and visitors of all ages.
-Start with a locally sourced beverage at Rofhiwa Book Café, a space to peruse books curated specifically to honor Black authors, literature, culture, and experiences and get a true sense of Durham’s distinctive vibe.
+Start with locally made candles at The Raw Edition and peruse the racks at Middle of May Thrift.

-Just down the block, stop into Mike D’s BBQ Smokehouse & Retail, a Black-owned BBQ restaurant and retail shop, for a plate and to stock up on Mike D's famous sauces and rubs.
 Down the block, have a beer at Durham's first Black-owned brewery, Proximity Brewing Company.
 Shop at The Nest, a custom t-shirt store and Little Homestead Farm Natural Bath & Body, a family-owned shop with naturally nourishing soaps, moisturizers and other products.
 You'll also find Ideal’s Sandwich and Grocery nearby, whose hot and cold deli sandwiches often bring folks from all over to wait for divine eats on house-made focaccia in lines snaking out the door and down the sidewalk.
-A stone’s throw away is Russell’s Pharmacy & Shoppe, a Black-owned establishment that’s an exemplary tenet of the neighborhood.

 When you come to Durham, you come to be delighted… but perhaps you’ve also come to dare?
-Dare to delve well past the superficial, deep into the heart of a destination whose stories are ready to be told.
+Dare to dive deep into the heart of a destination whose stories are ready to be told.
 There’s no time like the present to open the chapters of these districts; Durhamites are creating new ones by the day.